Dirac surface states, multiorbital dimerization and superconductivity in Nb- and Ta-based A15 compounds: Discussion, conclusions and outlook

-The surfaces of the A15 will host an interplay between $\mathbb{Z}_2$ topology, strong orbital texture, breaking of the inversion symmetry and BCS superconductivity with relatively large $T_c$.
-Therefore, the surfaces of A15 are a platform to search for exotic superconductivity.
+The surfaces of the A15 will host an interplay between $\mathbb{Z}_2$ topology, robust orbital texture, breaking of the inversion symmetry and BCS superconductivity with relatively large $T_c$.
+The non-trivial topology originates from the well resolved bands in the momentum space which dues to bulk-boundary correspondence host Dirac dispersions along the surfaces.
+Also, alongside this topological phenomena, due to multiple bands crossing the Fermi energy, the superconductivity is retained simultaneously.
+Therefore, the surfaces of A15 are a platform to search for exotic topological superconductivity.
 Once it will be grown the thin film of A15, it will be possible to construct superlattices, junctions, or heterostructures of superconductors and topological compounds in order to study the topological superconductivity via the proximity effect.
 The non-trivial surface properties of A15 thin films can also represent an interesting platform for the realization of gate-controllable superconducting devices, where recent studies have suggested that surface properties are key for the observation of the suppression of a critical current under an applied gate voltage \cite{Ruf23}.